 Another rare period account can be seen below from the Missouri School for the Blind.

-It is heart warming to note that Hall’s motivation was not to get rich but was to improve the ability of vision impaired people to write.
-Hall did not protect his invention by applying for a patent and it was not priced to make a profit, with a manufacturing cost of $10 and a selling price of just $11.
+It is heartwarming to note that Hall’s motivation was not personal profit but a sincere desire to improve the ability of vision-impaired individuals to write.
+He chose not to patent his invention and ensured it was affordably priced, costing $10 to manufacture and sold for just $11.